disha00991/Data-Science-Projects/Color Palette Creation/README.md

 ## Clustering Algorithms:
 I used Heirarchical clustering, Kmeans, Kmeans++ and Birch algorithms and noticed they generate similar results.
 As such even a single algorithm does not produce similar clustering when run twice!

-## Next steps:
+## Some Results:
 This project when deployed to heroku usually times out as the clustering algorithms take very long to output the clusters!
-But using low resolution images helps!
-Some of the interesting palettes I created on local machine:
+But the project runs smooth on local machine.
+Some of the interesting palettes the I created:
 <p float="left">
 <img src="readme_resources/result1.png" width=300/>
 <img src="readme_resources/result2.png" width=300/>
 <img src="readme_resources/result3.png" width=300/>
 </p>

+## Next steps:
+This project when deployed to heroku usually times out as the clustering algorithms take very long to output the clusters!
+So now, I am trying to reduce this time taken.
+For now, using low resolution images helps to yield outputs fast on the deployed version!

 _**----- Important Note -----**_<br />
 • If you encounter this webapp as shown in the picture given below, it is occuring just because **free dynos for this particular month provided by Heroku have been completely used.** _You can access the webpage on 1st of the next month._<br />